Case C

 Challenge.

-At two employees, they picked separate vendors for identity, email, file storage, and meetings.
-Each was the cheapest convenient option.
-The combined integration cost and duplicated functionality ran $10,000 to $20,000 per month for years before anyone noticed.
+Early on, founders pick separate vendors for identity, email, file storage, and meetings.
+Each is the cheapest convenient option.
+The combined integration cost and duplicated functionality runs into five figures per month, for years, before anyone notices.

 Solution (what we now do).